jhickmanit/auth0-onfido-rule/README.md

 This repo provides a sample Auth0 rule (`/rules-sample`) to redirect a user during authentication to an application that is leveraging Onfido's Input Capture SDK ([https://github.com/onfido/onfido-sdk-ui](https://github.com/onfido/onfido-sdk-ui)) and APIs ([https://documentation.onfido.com/](https://documentation.onfido.com/)) to process a IdV check.

 Additionally, this repo offers an example implementation of the application leveraging Onfido's Input Capture SDK  and APIs.
-**NOTE: This is an example only and should not be used in any production environment.**

 ## Building the Example
 First set the environment variables (sample found in `env/.sample.env`):